-This unit takes an interdisciplinary perspective to prepare students for understanding, implementing and managing the process of change.
-The need to manage change is increasingly recognised as a critical success factor for organisations today.
-This unit provides students with the change management and development skills required to ensure that organisations can meet the challenges posed by global, cultural and technological forces for emergent change and strategic corporate social responsibility.
+This unit takes an interdisciplinary perspective to prepare students for understanding the diagnosis, design and implementation process of change at group and organization-wide levels.
+The need to manage change is recognised as a critical success factor for organisations.
+This unit provides students with the change management and development theory and practical skills required so that organisations can better meet the challenges posed by global, cultural and technological forces for change and corporate social responsibility.

 |Unit name||Organisational Change and Development|

 |Faculty/School||College of Business & Economics

 Tasmanian School of Business and Economics

 Dr Simon Fishwick, Joey Crawford

 |Location||Study period||Attendance options||Available to|